shourya-nandi-71845/WaterPotabilityPredictor/README.md

 LIMITATIONS :-
--Class imbalance impacts the recall of potable water samples.
+The Class imbalance impacts the recall of potable water samples.
--Absence of real-time and location-specific data limits generalization.
+Also, the Absence of real-time and location-specific data limits generalization.
--The dataset does not include temporal variations, which may affect seasonal water quality changes.
+The dataset does not include temporal variations, which may affect seasonal water quality changes.

 CONCLUSION :-